lsst-sqre/nublado/docs/dev/api/index.rst

 Python internal APIs
 ####################

-Nublado provides a :doc:`REST API </api>` for external users and does not provide Python libraries intended for use outside of Nublado.
-The Python API is therefore only of interest to Nublado developers.
+These internal Python APIs are not exposed to users and are only of interest to developers.

 .. toctree::
    :maxdepth: 2